pamparamm/sd-perturbed-attention/README.md

-# Perturbed-Attention Guidance for ComfyUI/Forge
+# Perturbed-Attention Guidance for ComfyUI / SD WebUI (A1111 and Forge)

-Implementation of [Self-Rectifying Diffusion Sampling with Perturbed-Attention Guidance (D. Ahn et al.)](https://ku-cvlab.github.io/Perturbed-Attention-Guidance/) as an extension for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and [SD WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge).
+Implementation of [Self-Rectifying Diffusion Sampling with Perturbed-Attention Guidance (D. Ahn et al.)](https://ku-cvlab.github.io/Perturbed-Attention-Guidance/) as an extension for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and SD WebUI ([A1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge))

 Works with SD1.5, SDXL and Stable Cascade.